Facebook content management controversies: Incitement of human rights abuses in Myanmar

 On 6 December 2021, approximately a hundred Rohingya refugees launched a $150 billion lawsuit against Facebook, alleging that it did not do enough to prevent the proliferation of anti-Rohingya hate speech because it was interested in prioritizing engagement.
 On 10 December 2021, sixteen Rohingya youth living in Cox's Bazar refugee camp made a complaint against Facebook to the Irish National Contact Point for the OECD Guidelines for Multinational Enterprises, alleging that Facebook had violated the guidelines, and owed them a remedy.
 The lead complainants in the case included members of Rohingya civil society group Arakan Rohingya Society for Peace and Human Rights (ARSPH).
 Mohibullah, who founded ARSPH, and had spearheaded efforts amongst camp-based Rohingya refugees to hold Facebook accountable, had been murdered just over two months before.

+On 27 December 2023, hundreds of students from various universities in Aceh, Indonesia, such as: Abulyatama University, Bina Bangsa Getsempena University, and University of Muhammadiyah Aceh, stormed a shelter for Rohingya refugees and forced them out of a convention centre in the city of Banda Aceh, demanding they be deported.
+The students were seen kicking the belongings of the Rohingya men, women, and children who were seated on the floor and crying in fear.
+They were also seen burning tyres and chanting various anti-Rohingya slogans.
+The protest was believed to be caused by Facebook due to anti-Rohingya sentiments that spread through the app.

+On 23 January 2025, Rohingya human rights activist and genocide survivor Maung Sawyeddollah filed a whistleblower lawsuit against Meta before the U.S. Securities and Exchange Commission (SEC).
+The lawsuit accused Meta of having mislead shareholders regarding its role in the Rohingya genocide in violation of U.S. securities law.
+The lawsuit was filed with the support of Amnesty International and the Open Society Foundations.

 Blue tick

-Facebook grants blue tick to verified accounts of public personalities, brands, and celebrities (including politicians and artists).
+Facebook grants blue ticks to verified accounts of public personalities, brands, and celebrities (including politicians and artists).
 They have no policy in the cases where an individual who has a verified blue tick account is convicted in a serious criminal case.
-There was a 2018 case in India where a politician was convicted and sentenced to 10 years in jail in a serious bribery criminal case but his Facebook page still continued to be verified.
+A 2018 case in India occurred where a politician was convicted and sentenced to 10 years in jail in a serious bribery criminal case but his Facebook page still continued to be verified.